 This article appeared in Rock and Ice issue 132 (April 2004).

 Lynn Hill and I spent the winter of 1981 in Las Vegas, climbing daily at Red Rocks and plowing through nights at dead-end jobs.
 After roughly 10 seasons of climbing 300 days a year, my learning curve had flattened and I found myself singing the same old song.
-To outrun this, I kept switching venues rather than instruments.
-Although I didn’t yet know it, everything would change the next summer during a filming gig at Venezuela’s Angel Falls, a jungle gusher sufficient to deliver me into television production and book writing.
+I wasn’t the first “famous” climber whose future looked like a black hole, so I kept switching venues rather than instruments.
+Everything would change the next summer during a filming gig at Venezuela’s Angel Falls, a jungle gusher sufficient to deliver me into television production and book writing.
 Never again would I climb full time.
 Several years later, Lynn joined the international competitive circuit, and we all know the rest.
 But that winter in Vegas found us in flux, searching for direction.
 Soon we’d find our separate ways, but before leaving Vegas for good, we’d also find the archetype of the nascent American sport-climbing revolution.

 If ever an area lent itself to sport climbing, it’s Red Rocks, but 20-odd years ago, the idea of gym-bolting the now-popular sport areas never crossed our minds.
 We still followed a traditional approach.
 Bigger and bolder always meant better, so partly from a sense of duty, but more from force of habit, we focused on the many unclimbed, thousand-foot crack systems that slashed a half-dozen canyon walls.
-Only later would we realize that the classical “trad” days were all but over.
+Only later would we realize that the classical “trad” days had died in the 1990s.

 Since arriving in Vegas a few months before, we’d established a handful of long free climbs, often scaring ourselves stiff.
-Trying to limit bolts and pitons, or avoid them altogether—a half-mad tactic on the sheer, friable sandstone—we’d sometimes find ourselves belayed to cosmetic nuts and running out the rope on steep, iffy rock.
+Trying to limit bolts and pitons, or avoid them altogether—which is asking for trouble on the sheer, friable sandstone—we’d sometimes find ourselves belayed to cosmetic nuts and running out the rope on steep, iffy rock.
 On the steeper lines, busting out onto the face was generally suicidal.
 The red sandstone offered ample holds, but usually ran too steep for lead bolting.
 On one route, Negro Blanco by name, Lynn traversed from a bombay chimney onto the terrible face, busted a hold, and logged an airball screamer for the ages.
-Only a small Hex in the guts of a grainy flare stopped her from smashing into the boulders from 60 feet.
+Only an iffy Friend in the guts of a grainy flare stopped her from smashing into the boulders from 60 feet.
 We had enough other frightful episodes that the most startling lines—massive, surging faces upwards of 1,000 feet—remained futuristic projects to gaze up at in wonder.

-Not surprisingly, the few Red Rocks locals were put off by the Uriostes’ disregard for traditional style, a style that kept adrenaline levels high but also kept us in the cracks.
-I’ve probably wasted half my life on jackass pursuits, but I’ve never bothered to tell others how to climb, or live, or die.
+Not surprisingly, the few Red Rocks locals were alarmed by the Uriostes’ disregard for traditional style, a style that kept adrenaline levels high but also kept us in the cracks.
+I’ve wasted half my life on jackass pursuits, but I’ve never bothered to tell others how to climb, or live, or die.
 Nevertheless, Jorge’s tactics privately confounded me.

 No question, Jorge had queered the very rules I’d slavishly followed since first roping up.
 Other climbers with more natural courage or recklessness embodied the old trad ethic with native ease.
-But not me.
 In uncanny, elusive moments, I could get after it like a Bengal tiger; generally, however, whenever I started redlining, only devotion to the classical verities kept me in line.
 I fudged those rules, certainly, but trying to maintain an idealized level of boldness had set my experience on fire.
 So to see Jorge engineering the jeopardy out of the game was both perplexing and enticing.
-I didn’t know whether to shit or get a haircut.
+I had a vague inkling I was looking at the future, and the possibilities seemed boundless.

 That year, Jorge and Joanne were working on their biggest, steepest, most outlandish climb yet, a varicolored, 1,100-foot convex plaque towering over the tumble of Oak Creek Canyon, several twisting miles into the Red Rocks’ backcountry.
 They’d pushed the route about 500 feet.
 On several sections, Joanne hadn’t yet attempted to free-follow, though Jorge thought it possible to free most, if not all, of the climbing up to their high point.
 Possibly because Lynn and I were two of the few active climbers in the area, more likely because we lived a few blocks from the Uriostes, Jorge invited us to explore the free-climbing prospects.
 The expedition felt odd from the start.
-I wasn’t used to someone so thoroughly setting my table, and during the two-hour slog into the cliff I felt a like vagrant poised to crash a luau once the chief breaks out the pig.
+I wasn’t used to someone so thoroughly setting my table, and during the two-hour slog into the cliff I felt a like a cat burglar casing a score.

 The next lead looked like 5.10 yet provided the only easy (5.8) pitch on the lower wall, following generous rails and passing a regular cavalcade of those quarter-inchers.
-Somewhere during that pitch I realized we were onto something rare.
+Somewhere during that pitch I knew we were onto something rare.
 The cliff was as steep as a skyscraper.
 Because the route began halfway up a high canyon rampart, resting above a long approach slab spilling into shade, I felt as if we were climbing on a wall triple the size.
-Dangling from those initial sling belays, we’d peer up, doubting we could climb 10 more feet, only to find hold after bomber hold, with ready bolts to clip.
-After a few leads I found myself charging with more momentum than I’d felt in several years.
+Dangling from those initial sling belays, we’d peer up, wondering if we could climb 10 more feet, only to find hold after bomber hold, with ready bolts to clip.
+After a few leads I was charging with more momentum than I’d felt in several years.

 I lashed off, leaned back, and started laughing.
 I’d never climbed anything remotely like this.
 After the first pitch, the nut and cam placements had largely dried up.
-If Jorge hadn’t pre-rigged the bolts, we wouldn’t have made it past 200 feet.
+If Jorge hadn’t pre-rigged the bolts, we wouldn’t have made it past he first pitch.
 And for Jorge to have beat himself raw with all that drilling, and then for us to waltz in … Well, I could have kissed the man.
 Almost.

 Far below, arid, brown plains—today a solid grid of pre-fab homes and soulless office plazas—swept gently into the gaudy Las Vegas Strip, 25 miles and a world away.
 Just above, a thin, bottoming gash snaked up a bulging piebald wall, occasional bolts festooning both sides.
 This looked hard and sustained.
 It was Lynn’s lead, and I was glad.

 Flexible folk are rarely strong and strong folk are rarely flexible, but Lynn has a wealth of both qualities, and I always had to lump it.
 As she steadily bridged, Gastoned, crimped and jammed up the pitch, the rope hanging free between bolts, Joanne and I sighed, wondering how we’d manage.
 Every so often, between bolts, Lynn would slot a wire or plug in a small Friend.
 Then the rock bulged slightly, and she started cranking for keeps.
-She stemmed her left leg out at about chin level, toeing off something I couldn’t have seen with the Hubble Telescope.
+She stemmed her left leg out at about chin level, toeing off some burnished nothing and.
 I sighed once more.
 I would never walk again if I tried that move.
 I was finished.

 “You bring the jugs?”
 I asked Joanne.